 About me

-My work with meditation, contemplative and spiritual research and practices is based in the works of Rudolf Steiner, and I have studied Anthroposophy with Yeshayahu Ben-Aharon for many years, since 2010 also as part of the Global Event College.
-The collaboration with Ben-Aharon resulted in the annual Art&Event festival which I co-founded with him and organized as part of GEC between 2011 and 2016.
+My work with meditation, contemplative and spiritual research and practices is based in the works of Rudolf Steiner and Yeshayahu Ben-Aharon, with whom I have studied for many years, since 2010 also as part of the Global Event College.
+The collaboration with Ben-Aharon resulted in the Art&Event festival which I co-founded with him and organized as part of GEC between 2011 and 2016.

 You can reach me at torbjorn.eftestol @ gmail.com